Always Worried About What Others Think Of You?

 You may be in a romantic relationship and you are afraid to say something because it always turns into an argument and you were made to feel wrong and it’s difficult saying no and setting boundaries so you don’t say anything at all and just let it slide in increasingly grown depressed, doubtful, unhappy and suppressed.
 But you kind of squash everything down and pretend that everything‘s okay just to get their approval and attention so that the relationship remains on the surface calm but truthfully it is dishonest.

 There is codependency in the workplace when you are afraid to set boundaries with being overworked or getting in trouble when you’re not able to finish all the work so you get caught in the slavery of working overtime when you are not paid overtime.
-Those who are codependent with money or slaves to money in our controlled and victimized by their financial situation.
+Those who are codependent on money or slaves to money in our controlled and victimized by their financial situation.

 Codependency literally exists every time something or someone or some aspect of your life has control over you.

 Codependency with True Health Counselling is about reclaiming that freedom and power that belongs to you.
 It is about going back home to your true self and not abandoning yourself any longer.
-It is about honoring who you are, trusting yourself and authentically expressing and living your truth.
+It is about honouring who you are, trusting yourself and authentically expressing and living your truth.

-I have lived experience of being at the mercy of others, being extremely dependent emotionally and financially on parents, partners and jobs.
+I have lived the experience of being at the mercy of others, being extremely dependent emotionally and financially on parents, partners and jobs.
 I have climbed out of chronic abuse and chronic illness as a result of having adopted the toxic patterns from dysfunctional patterning in early childhood and into adulthood.

-I directly guide you how to get there and I inspire you to own yourself and be yourself within a relational psychotherapeutic approach where you get to exercise your voice and acknowledge your feelings in the presence of someone who completely gets it and sees you for who you really are and helps you pave a path that is your own.
+I directly guide you on how to get there and I inspire you to own yourself and be yourself within a relational psychotherapeutic approach where you get to exercise your voice and acknowledge your feelings in the presence of someone who completely gets it and sees you for who you really are and helps you pave a path that is your own.

-This is about becoming aware of your codependent patterns that you don’t notice that are completely in your Blindspot.
+This is about becoming aware of your codependent patterns that you don’t notice that are completely in your blind spot.
 I’m here to shine the light and help you illuminate what is in your shadow so that you can reveal your strength and resilience.